CharliePoole/nunit-results/README.txt

-NUnitResults 1.1 - December 4, 2009
+NUnit-Results 1.1 - December 4, 2009

-NUnitResults is a console application used to produce HTML reports from the output of NUnit test runs.
+NUnit-Results is a console application used to produce HTML reports from the output of NUnit test runs.
 It is part of the NUnit.Extras suite.

 The program was based on an earlier reporting program created for a client